quickwit-oss/quickwit/distribution/ecs/README.md

 useful for configuring sources such as Kafka.
 See `./example/kafka.tf` for an example.

+To access external AWS services like the Kinesis source, use the `quickwit_indexer.extra_task_policy_arns` variable to attach the necessary IAM policies to the nodes.

 ## Running the example stack

 We provide an example of self contained deployment with an ad-hoc VPC.